 Once you reach capacity in what you can produce with your current group of machines, it’s time to compare the costs of adding the new machine(s) to the profit that they would produce right?
 Unfortunately, the best lean manufacturers know it isn’t really this simple.
 There are actually opportunities to become more efficient embedded inside of this exercise.

 New Machine vs. Getting More out of Current Ones?

 Lean manufacturers hate buying new technology or new equipment, but this is often needed to grow.
 However, there are a lot of hidden costs that come with this stuff.
 New machines could mean new training, additional employees, new technology systems, and implementations of anything that is different from existing processes.

-This is the holy grail of growing strategies for lean manufacturers.
-Exercises in growing using existing components to fund the materials needed to truly expand.
+This is the holy grail of growth strategies for lean manufacturers – exercises in growing using existing components to fund the materials needed to truly expand.

 So how do you do this?
 It might be easier than you think.

 How much could an additional 12 minutes per machine, per shift get you in annual production time?
 Let’s say you have 17 machines right now, running two 12 hour shifts per day.
 That could be in excess of +2,000 hours worth of production time per year out of your existing equipment.
 Probably more than enough to generate enough profit to add additional machines.
 Then, when you add those additional machines you’ll truly know the value that they can bring.
 Not only will this be more efficient, but you can generate the capital needed to fund future growth.
 Fundamental lean manufacturing.